ThemeHackers/jax_tpus_benchmark_physics_simulation/README.md

 - Due to the high competition for resources here, I received version v4-8 (right away) (the chip is included in the project, so it's free).
 - I also tested version v3-8 and v2-8 (with a $300 credit).
 - There are actually other chips, but I couldn't request them because they were already full.
 - And most importantly, you might find that the installation completes and verifies, but a runtime error occurs.
 This means that the TPU for that chip was not found in the hardware.
 This is a bug in the library, which users haven't been able to fix.
 I've encountered this problem several times, but within this project, what I specified works, and what I don't specify means it doesn't work.
-I think:
+I think
 - The specified chip is a single-host workload type, so tpus_benchmark_single-host_workload.py can be used for testing.

 ## ✨ Key Features